 The Problem: A lack of connection within an organization can create feelings of isolation and detachment among employees.
 Without connection, employees won’t build open and trusting relationships with each other, especially outside of their immediate teams.
 Connection is necessary for open and honest communication.
 Without it, employee engagement and productivity will suffer.

 The Solution: To help build connection in your workplace, focus on creating opportunities for employees to interact.
-Encourage employees to get to know each other by hosting company happy hours, team-building exercises, or lunch and learns.
+Encourage employees to get to know each other by hosting team retreats, team connection exercises, or lunch and learns.
 In addition, establish a safe and trusting work environment by encouraging open communication between team members.

 It’s important that everyone feels comfortable speaking up and expressing their opinions.
 Leaders should also take the time to get to know their employees, listen to them, and offer feedback when appropriate.